 This course will teach you all the basic skills for mould making and casting your sculptures.
-We'll guide you in making plaster and rubber moulds, and casting in plaster of Paris and cement.
-You will also be given suppliers' details for your future work.
+You will be guided in making plaster and rubber moulds, and then casting from them in plaster of Paris and cement.
+You will also be given suppliers' details to support you in your future artwork.

 What will we cover?

-- demonstrate experience of different materials used for mould making and casting.
+- Understand the principals of mould making - Produce a cast from a mould - Demonstrate experience of different materials used for mould making and casting.

 What level is the course and do I need any particular skills?